-The planned and actual number of existing Project Based Vouchers were the same in 2020 iii.
-Actual Other Changes to MTW Housing Stock in the Plan Year
+The planned and actual number of existing Project Based Vouchers were the same in 2021.

 Examples of the types of other changes can include (but are not limited to): units held off-line due to relocation or substantial rehabilitation, local, non-traditional units to be acquired/developed, etc.